 If you have no serious problems with your pregnancy or labour, a vaginal birth is the safest way for your baby to be born.
 But sometimes health problems for you or your baby might make a caesarean birth the safest choice.
 Caesarean is an operation to give birth to your baby.

 Birth choices and advice

-If you’re wondering about which kind of birth to have, it’s good to talk with your midwife or doctor about your health, your baby’s health and what might be best for you.
+If you’re wondering about which kind of birth to have, it’s good to talk with your midwife or doctor about your health and your baby’s health, and what might be best for you.

 Your health professional can give you information about how different kinds of birth might affect your future ability to get pregnant and have a healthy pregnancy and birth.